-Na Young Ma’s bakery is where locals drop in for morning coffee from Four Barrel Coffee, Heart Coffee Roasters and Coava Coffee Roasters, and baked goods like buttery croissants and brioche toast slathered with local Sqirl jam.
-The caffeine is tops here, don’t get us wrong, but lines out the door mostly appear around noon, when the bakery brings out its famous sandwiches.
+Na Young Ma’s bakery is where locals drop in for morning coffee and baked goods like buttery croissants and brioche toast slathered with local jam.
+The caffeine is tops here, don’t get us wrong, but lines out the door mostly appear around noon, when the bakery brings out its famous sandwiches and tartines.
 Options include marinated beets, herb pesto and goat cheese; or salami, machego and chive butter (there are veg options as well) on lightly salted, still-warm-from-the-oven mini baguettes.
-Grab one—they go fast!—and snag one of the few seats inside or on the sidewalk patio, where you’ll get a vista of pretty much the entire Village while you sip your joe.
+Grab one—they go fast!—and snag one of the few seats inside or on the sidewalk patio, where you’ll get a vista of pretty much the entire Village while you sip your coffee.

-Nancy Silverton is credited with single-handedly introducing Angelenos to the joys of the fresh, flavorsome loaf.
-In the two-plus decades since her store opened, she’s become a household name and her store has grown into an international operation.
-The bakery’s newest home on the corner of La Brea and 6th Street—which opened during its 25-year anniversary—is larger than ever, accommodating space for lone diners to sit at the counter top while sipping on coffee and a pastry, or groups of friends to camp out in the café’s dining area, where they can munch on turkey avocado sandwiches followed by arguably one of L.A.’s best chocolate chip cookies.
-It’s an institution we hope will last for another 25 years—and then some.
+Nancy Silverton is credited with single-handedly introducing Angelenos to the joys of the fresh, flavorsome loaf in the modern age.
+In the three decades since this venture opened, she’s become a household name and her store has grown into an international operation.
+The bakery’s L.A. flagship sits at La Brea and 6th Street, accommodating space for lone diners to sit at the counter top while sipping on coffee and a pastry, or groups of friends to camp out in the café’s dining area, where they can munch on turkey avocado sandwiches, decadent grilled cheese and sourdough bread soup bowls, followed by arguably one of L.A.’s best chocolate chip cookies.
+It’s an institution we hope will last for another 30 years—and then some.

-The devastatingly artisanal breads, pastries and nuanced eats at the Bread Lounge make every carb worth it—ten-fold.
-Tucked away on a fairly desolate street in the Arts District, this low-key café and bakery is truly a hidden gem.
+The artisanal breads, pastries and nuanced eats at the Bread Lounge make every carb worth it, tenfold.
+Tucked away at the edge of the Arts District, this low-key café and natural-yeast bakery is truly a hidden gem.
 Wash down one of their many mouthwatering focaccias or fresh sandwiches with a rich coffee and a streusel.
-The fare might not be juice cleanse compatible, but what else would you expect from a place called the Bread Lounge?
+The fare might not be juice-cleanse compatible, but what else would you expect from a place called the Bread Lounge?